Claim Compensation For A Brain Injury From A Car Accident

 When these three factors come together, they form negligence.
 It’s important to be able to establish negligence in order to make a claim.

-Road users owe a duty of care.
-Per their duty of care, they must use the roads in a way that avoids causing harm to themselves and others.
+Everyone using the roads, including drivers, pedestrians, cyclists and motorbike riders, owe a duty of care to others on the roads.
+Per their duty of care, they must use the roads in safe and responsible manner to avoid causing damage and injury to themselves and the other road users.
 Additionally, they must adhere to the regulations and rules set out for them in the Road Traffic Act 1988 and the Highway Code.

 If you can prove that your brain injury occurred because another driver breached their duty of care, then you may be able to make a claim for car accident compensation.
 Contact our team of advisors today to learn more.